wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.6.2 =
+Another bugfix release because other stylesheets were higher priorized so that unwanted side effects still occured.
+Finally this release should do the magic.

 = 1.6.1 =
 This is a bugfix release for those who use stylesheets which causes any unwanted side effects.
 Now USR comes with its own stylesheet to make sure it works like it is expected to.